APPENDICES

 ACADIA

 François Savary, a mason and stone cutter, was indentured to Antoine Héron "for the company of Acadia" in 1686.
-In c1689, free from his contract, he married Geneviève Foret at Port-Royal.
+In c1689, free from his contract, he married Geneviève Forest at Port-Royal.
 They had one child, a son named André, who was born at Port-Royal in c1690.
-When the boy was only two years old, his mother remarried to Louis Mazerolle dit Saint-Louis, so François must have died soon after his son was born.
-Louis Mazerolle raised André, who in February 1712 married Marie-Marthe, daughter of Bernard Doucet dit Laverdure, at Port-Royal.
-In the 1730s and 1740s, André and Marie-Marthe lived at Pigiguit and Grand-Pré in the Minas Basin before moving on to Île St.-Jean, today's Prince Edward Island, by the early 1750s.
-In 1752, André, now a widower, was counted at Rivière du Moulin-à-Scie on the island.
-He and Marie-Marthe had 11 children, including three sons who created families of their own.
+When the boy was age 2, his mother remarried to Louis Mazerolle dit Saint-Louis, so François must have died soon after his son was born.
+Louis Mazerolle raised André, who, in February 1712, married Marie-Marthe, daughter of Bernard Doucet dit Laverdure and Madeleine Corporon, at Annapolis Royal.
+He and Marie-Marthe had 11 children, including at least three sons who created families of their own.
 Three of their daughters married into the Doiron and Horne families.
+In the 1730s and 1740s, André and Marie-Marthe settled at Pigiguit and Grand-Pré in the Minas Basin before moving on to Île St.-Jean, today's Prince Edward Island, in c1750; one wonders if Marie-Marthe had died by then.
+In August 1752, André, now a widower, age 60, was counted at Petite-Ascension in the interior of the island with son Bernard and six unmarried children: Charles, age 25; Marguerite, age 23; Marguerite-Josèphe, age 21; Jean-Baptiste, age 20; Françoise-Anastasie, age 18; and Charles-Olivier, age 13.

-Joseph, born at Grand-Pré in February 1721, married Françoise, daughter of Antoine Barillot, probably at Pigiguit in c1747.
-He also took his family to Île St.-Jean by the early 1750s.
+Joseph, born at Grand-Pré in February 1721, married Françoise, daughter of Antoine Barrieau and Angélique Thibodeau, probably at Pigiguit in c1747.
+He and Françoise also followed his kinsmen to Île St.-Jean, where they were counted at Anse-à-Dubuisson near Petite-Ascension in August 1752 with two children: Joseph, age 4; and Marie, age 2.

-Youngest son Charles, born at either Pigiguit or Grand-Pré in c1727, married Louise-Geneviève, daughter of Louis Closquinet or Clossinet, on Île St.-Jean in c1755.
+Charles, born at either Pigiguit or Grand-Pré in c1727, followed his father to Île St.-Jean, where he was counted with him and his siblings there in 1752, and married Louise-Geneviève, daughter of Louis Closquinet or Clossinet and Marguerite Longuépée, on the island in c1755.

 ~

-Another Savary, Jean-Baptiste, son of Jean Savary and Jeanne Baron of Burie, Saintes, France, born in c1730, probably no kin to François and his descendants, came to Acadia by the mid-1750s and also settled on Île St.-Jean.
-In August 1756, he married Anne, daughter of Jean Léger, at Port-Lajoie, Île St.-Jean.
-They had a daughter, Anne, born probably at Port-Lajoie in 1757.
+Jean-Baptiste, son of Jean Savary and Jeanne Baron of Burie, Saintes, France, born in c1730, probably not kin to François the stone cutter and his descendants, came to Acadia by the mid-1750s and also settled on Île St.-Jean.
+In August 1756, he married Anne, daughter of Acadians Jean Léger and Marguerite Comeau, at Port-La-Joye on Île St.-Jean.
+They had a daughter, Anne, born probably at Port-La-Joye in 1757.
 No member of this family went to Louisiana.

 ~

-Thomas Savary, born at Louisbourg on Île Royale and probably not kin to the other Acadian Savarys, was a boatswain.
+Thomas Savary, born at Louisbourg on Île Royale and probably not kin to the other Savarys in greater Acadia, worked as a boatswain on the Maritime island.
 He married Jeanne Thériot perhaps at Louisbourg.
-Like many of his Acadian namesakes, he, too, ended up in France.
+Like many of his Acadian namesakes, he, too, ended up in France, where he remarried to Marguerite, daughter of Roch Fabre and Michelle LeGoux of St.-Similien, Nantes, and widow of Julien Denion, at St.-Martin de Chantenay, near Nantes, in October 1782.
 No member of this family emigrated to Louisiana.

 LE GRAND DÉRANGEMENT